grandma-collaboration/grandma-cookbook/doc2/5_Notifying_Telescope.md

 TAROT telescope teams do not need to be contacted before requesting follow up.
 The system can be initiated with a follow up request as seen in the section on the use of SkyPortal.

-Slack contacts are as follows:
+**As of May 2025:** The following is a list of **actively participating telescopes** and their teams.
+Their Slack contacts are as follows:

 - **@Nu**: TRT-SBO, TRT-GUAO
 - **@Aom**: TRT-SBO, TRT-GUAO
 - **@Haowei Peng**: Xinglong-TNT